Ellpeck/ActuallyAdditions/README.md

 ### LICENSE:
 All Rights Reserved
+This License doesn't apply for any of the APIs used as they are not mine.

 What that means?
 I can decide what I want to do with the License myself.